CodeItQuick/CodeItQuick.github.io/_posts/2026-05-30-Are-You-Splitting-Stories-or-Just-Splitting-Tasks.md

 We are given a large task to breakdown.
 So we divide it into several separate tasks, and call them user stories.
 User stories are frequently too large on first draft, so we have a need to split them into smaller tasks.
 A common failure mode is not story splitting itself.
-It is confusing task decomposition with value slicing.
+It is confusing task decomposition with value decomposition.

 **Task decomposition** is splitting work by the activities required to complete it.
 The work is smaller, but each step does not necessarily produce useful work on its own. **Value decomposition** is splitting work by smaller usable outcomes that